 (5) Nothing in this section limits the ability of the Minister to perform a function through an officer or agent.

-[Section 10 inserted by No. 46 of 2010 s.
+[Section 10 inserted: No. 46 of 2010 s.
 8.]

 11A.
 Delegation by Director General

 (1) The Director General may delegate to an officer of the department any power or duty of the Director General under another provision of this Act.